In 2023, I Am Cringe But I Am Free

 ”

 All over social media, there is an increasing number of videos extolling 2023 as the year of embracing cringe.
-We’ve seen how clean girl, pristine living and overly curated Instagram aesthetics have died a little death in favour of dystopiancore, being delusional and the celebrity cringe-chaos agents that are Julia Fox, The 1975’s Matty Healy and Chicken Shop Date’s Amelia Dimoldenberg taking over our FYP.
-As the world burns and civilisation as we know it crumbles, it seems we're over pretending that we’re chill, or laid-back, or that there aren’t things that we long for with every fibre of our being.
-If anything, the celebrity world is a prime example of how fortune favours the cringe.
+We’ve seen how clean girl, pristine living, and overly curated Instagram aesthetics have died a little death in favor of dystopian-core, "frazzled English woman," being delusional, and the celebrity cringe-chaos agents that are Julia Fox, The 1975’s Matty Healy, and Chicken Shop Date’s Amelia Dimoldenberg taking over our FYP.
+As the world burns and civilization as we know it crumbles, it seems we're over pretending that we’re chill, or laid-back, or that there aren’t things that we long for with every fiber of our being.
+If anything, the celebrity world is a prime example of how fortune favors the cringe.

 Advertisement